mildsunrise/university-4b-tfg/memory/sota.md

 #### The kernel tracer (ftrace)

 Linux has a generic tracing system, which consumes **events** from multiple sources and aggregates them into a ringbuffer.
-Events are encoded in a binary format and include a timestamp (many clock sources are available), TID, CPU number and event-specific fields.
+Events are encoded in a binary format and include a timestamp (many clock sources are available), PID, CPU number and event-specific fields.

 The tracer has a flexible filter system.
 Specific events may be enabled or disabled in many ways: either manually, for some time, or in response to another event being fired.
 This allows to pin down selected events, which is relevant in situations like this one, where interesting data may be buried in a frequently logged event (I/O).
 There's also some support for aggregating data into histograms, for instance.